Overview

 Gradients as a Guide

-• The key mathematical tool for optimization is the gradient of the loss function.
-The gradient is a vector of partial derivatives:
+• The mathematical tool guiding optimization is the gradient of the loss function.
+For weights \(W\), the gradient is:

 \[\nabla_W L(W) = \left[ \frac{\partial L}{\partial W_1}, \frac{\partial L}{\partial W_2}, \dots \right]\]

-• It points in the direction of steepest ascent (uphill).
+• The gradient points in the direction of steepest ascent (uphill).

 • To minimize the loss, we move in the opposite direction of the gradient.